xetus-oss/docker-archiva/README.md

 An apache archiva 2.2.0 container designed for a simple standalone deployment.
 Key features are:

 1. The configuration/data is truly externalized, allowing container replacement/upgrading (`/archiva-data`)
-2. Configurable HTTPS support is included, with the ability to assign custom keystore/truststore
+2. Configurable HTTPS support is included, with the ability to assign custom keystore
-3. Linked container support for mysql/mariadb using the `database` alias
+3. Linked container support for mysql/mariadb using the `db` alias.
+4. Automatic installation of CA certificates into the container

 The configuration of the container was created following the support guide suggested by [Archiva standalone installation guide](http://archiva.apache.org/docs/2.1.1/adminguide/standalone.html).